islandoftex/arara/README.markdown

 ![Road to V4](http://i.imgur.com/jdc2eGu.png)

 I am proud to annouce that the new version of `arara` is almost ready!
 Time soften some rough edges and test rules.
-Soon I will commit all changes to this very own repository, then it will be time to work on the user manual and a proper CTAN release. `:)`
+The new code is now available, now I will port all rules to V4.
+Then it will be time to work on the user manual and a proper CTAN release. `:)`

 We are now officially on the road to V4!

-Big repository cleanup.
-If you need access to the old codebase, make sure to take a look in [here](https://github.com/cereda/arara/releases). **Update:** I brought the `3.0` codebase to front just to have the most stable version available for browsing.

 Binary releases are now powered by Bintray and not available in here anymore.
 You can [click here](https://bintray.com/cereda/arara/installers/_latestVersion) or use the button below to get access to the current `3.0` release.
 Note that you need Java to run both the installer and `arara` itself.